FAQs

 A: Massage therapists manipulate the soft tissues of the body, so disrobing at your comfort level is generally requested.
 You will be lying on a massage table fully covered by a sheet and blanket.
 When the massage therapist needs to work on a specific area like an arm or leg, that area will be temporarily undraped.
 If you are uncomfortable at any time or for any reason, please let us know right away and ask any questions you may have.

-Q: I like full body massages, but I really just want focus on a few areas today... can you do that?
+Q: I like full body massages, but I really just want to focus on a few areas today... can you do that?

 A: Full body massages (which generally include, head, neck, shoulders, back, arms, and legs, as well as hands and feet) are great and often important, but if you're experiencing acute shoulder and neck pain let's say, it's probably not necessary to work on your toes.
 Many of our clients do regularly request focused massage work, and others will request 80% focus work and 20% on everything else.
-It's your massage so it's up to you!
+It's your therapeutic massage so it's up to you!

 Q: Sometimes during massages I wish my therapist would use deeper pressure.
 Should I feel embarrassed about asking?